BeyondTrust/pbis-open/docs/md/adtool.8.md

 DESCRIPTION
 -----------

-**adtool** is the BeyondTrust PBIS AD tool. **adtool** can create, query and modify objects in Active Directory. **adtool** can also be utilized to create, find and manage objects in PowerBroker cells.
+**adtool** can create, query and modify objects in Active Directory. **adtool** can also be utilized to create, find and manage objects in cells.

 **NOTE: AUTHENTICATION REQUIRED -** This tool is for managing Active Directory objects which requires AD rights.
 It is **REQUIRED** to be logged in as an AD user with rights to manage AD before using the **adtool**.
 Alternatively the --domain **CONNECTION OPTION** with an **AUTHENTICATION OPTION** can be used to connect to the domain when logged in as a local user.